cdk8s-team/cdk8s-plus-go/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+### Developer Certificate Of Origin (DCO)

+Every commit should be signed-off in compliance with the [Developer Certificate Of Origin](./DCO).
+You can sign your commits by using the `git commit -s` command.

+> To configure automatic signoff, see [git-hooks](./git-hooks/README.md).

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.